simple-platform/grasql/docs/architecture.md

 1. `resolve_table/2`: Maps a GraphQL type to a fully qualified database table
 2. `resolve_relationship/2`: Maps a nested field to a table relationship

+The behavior definition is complete, but the integration with Phase 1 and Phase 3 is under development as part of Phase 2.

 ### Context Passing

 The Schema Resolver receives a context map which can contain: